digitalservicebund/a2j-rechtsantragstelle/doc/adr/0032-environment-testing-feature.md

 - Production, staging and preview remain unaffected, since `testing-feature` is deployed from a separate branch and image.
 - Requires minor additional CI/infrastructure maintenance: an extra reusable workflow, an extra Docker image target, and an extra environment/deployment target in the infra repo.
 - Because deployment is manual, the `testing-feature` environment can become stale relative to the branch until someone re-triggers the workflow; it is not intended to always reflect the latest commit automatically.

+## Future Considerations

+Right now, deployment to the `testing-feature` environment is only possible from the single long-lived branch `APL-266-feature-release`.
+We should consider replacing this with a dedicated branch naming convention, such as `testing/features/{name-of-new-branch}`, so that changes from any feature branch matching that pattern can be deployed to this environment.
+However, we would first need to check whether this is feasible with our current infrastructure.